 - Passed the National Physical Therapy Exam (NPTE®) for physical therapists.
 This exam is based on a comprehensive practice analysis conducted to determine critical knowledge, skills, and abilities of physical therapists.

 - Legally authorized to practice in the state or jurisdiction where they work.

 - Graduated from an accredited physical therapist assistant education program, which is generally a two-year, post-high school degree.

 - Passed the National Physical Therapy Exam (NPTE®) for physical therapist assistants.
 This exam is based on a comprehensive practice analysis conducted to determine critical knowledge, skills and abilities of physical therapist assistants.

-As of 2012, in all but one jurisdiction, licensed or certified to work in that state or jurisdiction.
+- In all jurisdictions, a physical therapist assistant must be licensed or certified to work in that state or jurisdiction .